AnyChart/docs.anychart.com/Working_with_Data/Series_Manipulation.md

 series.fill("red");
 ```

-If you try to pass number which exceeds amount of series on current chart, the **null** will be returned.
-This makes it quite continent to adjust each of chart's series using **while** loop.
-Here is how it is done.
+If you try to pass number which exceeds the number of series on the chart, **null** will be returned.
+This makes it quite convenient to adjust every series in a chart using **while** loop.
+Here is how it is done:

 ```
 // create chart